istio/istio.io/_docs/setup/kubernetes/ansible-install.md

 ---
 title: Installing with Ansible
-overview: Instructions on using the included Ansible playbook to perform installation.
+overview: Instructions for using the included Ansible playbook to perform installation.

 order: 40